-Tonight – September 26, 2017 – look in the southwest sky as soon as darkness falls to spot the waxing crescent moon pairing up with the planet Saturn.
-The moon and Saturn will sink downward as evening deepens, to set beneath the horizon by mid-evening.
-In other words, your best view of the moon and Saturn happens at nightfall, while the twosome beams highest in the sky.
-Nightfall presents the best time to view Saturn’s gorgeous rings in a telescope.
+Tonight – September 26, 2017 – as soon as darkness falls, no matter where you are on Earth, look for the waxing crescent moon.
+The bright golden light near it will be the planet Saturn.
+The moon and Saturn will sink downward toward the sunset point as evening deepens.
+As seen from across the globe, they’ll set beneath your horizon by mid-evening.
+In other words, your best view of the moon and Saturn happens at nightfall, while the two beam highest in the sky.

 Mean density of solar system planets (density of water = 1.000 kilogram per cubic meter)

 Bottom line: Around the world tonight – September 26, 2017 – look for the waxing crescent moon to pair up with Saturn, the solar system’s least-dense planet.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.